PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/genome_browser.md

 * **Zoom Out** by clicking the magnifying glass with the "-" sign.
 The larger magnifying glass zooms in larger increments, and likewise the smaller one zooms in smaller increments.

 * **Zoom to particular region** by entering the start and/or stop positions in the text box to the right of the magnifying glass buttons and clicking the "Go" button.

+* **Highlight a particular region** by clicking the highlight button to the right of the "Go" button and then dragging the mouse pointer across the desired length of the genome.